 DOWNLOAD INSTRUCTIONS HERE:

-To read the instructions online, scroll down for the Fitted Face Mask with Knit Binding tutorial in this post or click over to view the How to Sew our Best Fitted Face Mask Pattern Tutorial Part 2, (available later this week,) which includes the instructions for making our Fitted Face Mask without the knit binding trim.
+To read the instructions online, scroll down for the Fitted Face Mask with Knit Binding tutorial in this post or click over to view the How to Sew our Best Fitted Face Mask Pattern Tutorial Part 2, which includes the instructions for making our Fitted Face Mask without the knit binding trim.

 Tips for Making a Face Mask Fit Well